 Thank you for your interest in our Fellowship Program.
-We will be accepting applications through ERAS for positions starting July 1, 2015.
+We will be accepting applications through ERAS for positions starting July 1, 2016.
 Our Nephrology Training Program participates in the National Match Program.
-We will begin downloading applications on July 15, 2014 for 2015 positions.
-Interviews will be conducted on Fridays in August through October in 2014.
+We will begin downloading applications on July 29, 2015 for 2016 positions.
+Interviews will be conducted on Fridays starting August 21st through October 21st in 2015.
 In order to accommodate applicants we also offer Skype interviews.

 The University of Louisville has an active, ACGME accredited Fellowship Program, which leads to certification by the American Board of Internal Medicine.
 Our goal is to train superb clinical nephrology consultants to practice in the community and physician scientists to join the academic community of scholars.

 In order to serve as a Fellow in our program, you must be eligible to take the American Board of Internal Medicine certification exam or be certified by the American Board of Internal Medicine.
 In addition, you must qualify for a Kentucky medical license.

 One requirement for licensure in Kentucky is completion of a least a PGY 1 (Internship) training year in the United States or Canada.
 The University of Louisville does not support H1-B visa for a clinical fellowship applicant.
 International graduates must be ECFMG certified.

 If you have finished your residency please send your ABIM board scores.
 Fellows are selected for interview at this program based on academic performance, quality of pre-fellowship training, and evidence of significant interest in the subspecialty of nephrology.

 The Kidney Disease Program accepts three to four new qualified candidates each year into our two or three year training program.
 During their first year, these individuals gain clinical nephrology skills.
 They are encouraged to establish a relationship with one of our faculty members who assist them in developing a plan of research training for their second and third years.